harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 Enter a **Name** for your secret manager.

 You can choose to update the **ID** or let it be the same as your secret manager's name.
-For more information, see [Entity Identifier Reference](../../20_References/entity-identifier-reference.md).
+For more information, go to [Entity Identifier Reference](../../20_References/entity-identifier-reference.md).

 Enter **Description** for your secret manager.